What to know about the federal gun trial Hunter Biden faces this week - KESQ

 Prosecutors have said they plan to call about a dozen witnesses for their case.

 Most notably, they’ve lined up testimony from three of Hunter Biden’s former romantic partners to testify about his drug use around the time he bought the gun.
-This includes his ex-wife, Kathleen Buhle; his late brother’s widow, Hallie Biden, whom Hunter Biden later dated; and Lunden Roberts, the mother of one of his children.
+This includes his ex-wife, Kathleen Buhle and his late brother’s widow, Hallie Biden, whom Hunter Biden later dated.

 Their testimony could bring to life a period that Hunter Biden has described as his rock bottom, during which he was almost always on drugs or trying to get drugs.
 At his attempted plea hearing last year, Hunter Biden testified that he has been sober since May 2019.

-Note: CORRECTION: A previous version of this story misidentified a potential prosecution witness.
-It has also been updated to correct when Hunter Biden sent Hallie Biden a 2018 text.